 - Again, he championed these documents so the consultants would have a very clear understanding of their work so they could be comfortable giving as low a fee as possible.

-- He reviewed all contracts for his projects since 1990 (including many at MVM and SEG), he is very familiar with the AIA document series and has had a good deal of “in-house” training on contracts, as well as the course he received a certificate for, noted his my resume.
+- He reviewed all contracts for his projects since 1990 (including many at MVM and SEG), he is very familiar with the AIA document series and has had a good deal of “in-house” training on contracts, as well as the course he received a certificate for, noted in his resume.

 - See the Programming Templates; Program Phase 1, Program Phase 2 Building, Program Phase 2 Site, Program Phase 3.